goeckeler/katas-sessions/Filer/README.md

 ## Coding

-There is an empty project to be cloned available on [https://github/goeckeler/katas/filer/kata](https://github/goeckeler/katas/filer/kata).
+There is an empty project to be cloned available on [https://github/goeckeler/katas](https://github/goeckeler/katas).
+The kata in questions is under `/filer/kata`.
 Check out and `mvn` in the root directory.

 The main package is "`filer`".
 There is a prepared main class and a pseudo test class available.
 The implementations for the different algorithms are supposed to be coded in the given packages.
 Simply inherit from the given "`Filer`" interface.